 From starting the game to doing the tutorial and having the small intro cutscene, you are looking at about 3-4 minutes – which is great, it means you can jump into the action and start playing the game without having to sit through a load of backstory or long-winded intro sequences.
 Yet, thanks to the mini-tutorial you got at the beginning and the impromptu hints you get along the way, you never get confused or wonder what is going on.
-You have two main goals in each level, defeat all the enemies you come across, as you move from screen to screen, and try and collect three ‘sumo cards’ in each level.
+You have two main goals in each level, defeat all the enemies you come across and try and collect three ‘sumo cards’ in each level.
 It’s a simple concept, but one which I found fun and enjoyable – I played all the way through the game in one sitting, which I’ll come to later on.

 Each alien form has its own set of moves.
 Some will fire projectiles, some will have cool attacks like turning into a wheel and mowing down the enemies, and some will offer special abilities which allow you to perform certain interactions within the environment.
 For example, if you become Wildvine (an alien who seems to be made out of vines and leaves from an alien planet) you can grab hold of ledges in set locations and pull yourself up.
 However, like LEGO games, I have found a few areas where you required a certain alien but didn’t have them at that point.
 This would require you to replay the level in the chapter select in order to gain access to the sumo card.

 Throughout the game, you are encouraged to not only destroy all enemies but also destroy any objects on-screen – in doing so you will receive ‘Alien Points’ which can be used throughout the game to upgrade your alien’s attacks or to learn new moves.
 Each of the ten aliens has an unlock at 600, 1000 and 1600 points.
 I never found myself purposely grinding for these and by the end of my first playthrough I had about seven of them with all stages unlocked and the other three with one or two unlocked.